rustwasm/wasm-bindgen/guide/src/reference/cli.md

 The `--no-modules-global VAR` option makes `VAR` the global property that the JavaScript bindings are attached to.

-More information can be found in the [documentation for building without ECMAScript modules](./no-esm.html).
+For more information about this see the section on [deployment]

 ### `--typescript`